-Vision Hours: Twice A Month (Per Provider Availability)
+Vision Hours: Once Per Week (Per Provider Availability)

 Shifa Free Clinic provides diagnostic exams and treatment for individuals dealing with eye disease as well as those with poor vision along with annual eye exams.
 Eye disease is often a complication due to chronic conditions such as diabetes.
 Uninsured and underserved adults are at a higher risk of not receiving eye treatment in a timely manner due to the lack of services available to them.
 This can lead to permanent damage.

 Eye care experts recommend you have a complete eye exam every one to three years, depending on your age, risk factors, and physical condition.

 WHAT TO EXPECT

 A comprehensive eye exam that usually lasts from half an hour to an hour includes a number of tests and procedures to examine and evaluate the health of your eyes and the quality of your vision.
 These tests range from simple ones, like having you read an eye chart, to complex tests, such as using a high-powered lens to examine the health of the tissues inside of your eyes.

 Should a vision provider determine that a patient needs prescription glasses, we will refer them to a partner program to receive free glasses.
 If a vision provider suspects a patient has an eye disease such as cataracts or severe retinopathy, we will try to refer them to receive free or low cost specialty care.
 You are likely to have all or most of the following eye tests (you may also have more specialized eye tests):